rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 **Benefits**:

-- Is fully managed
+- Is fully managed.

-- Has centralized key management
+- Has centralized key management.

-- Manages encryption for AWS services
+- Manages encryption for AWS services.

-- Encrypts data in your applications
+- Encrypts data in your applications.

 ![]({% asset_path 2020-01-15-aws-security/Picture7.png %})